 About the program

-The program, developed by the Schools Resource Allocation Branch (Financial Services Division), will launch in 2017.
+The program is developed by the Schools Finance and Resources Branch (Financial Services Division).

 The program provides essential professional development to school leaders and school administrators focussing on financial management best practice.